horrible-dong/QTClassification/README.md

 ### How to use

-When using our toolbox for training and evaluation, you can run the commands we provided above *with your own arguments*.
+When using our toolbox for training and evaluation, you may run the commands we provided above *with your own arguments*.

 **Frequently-used command line arguments**